 As HSPs, there are so many variables that play into how we feel from day to day.
 How much you slept, what you ate, your stress level, any injuries, and how emotions show up in your body all play into what we bring to the yoga mat.
 Thus, HSPs need a setting where they can honor whatever their body is able to do in that moment.

 The right yoga class for an HSP is one where the teacher encourages you to listen to your body and offers ways to adjust the poses for what your body needs.
-You can make the poses as challenging or rejuvenating as you need if order to support your sensitive or sensation seeking temperament.
+You can make the poses as challenging or rejuvenating as you need in order to support your Sensitive or Sensation-Seeking temperament.

 HSP must pick the studio, classes, teachers, and schedule carefully.
 If you don’t find the right studio or teacher, yoga can be overstimulating, harsh, and overwhelming.
 Look for smaller class sizes, studios without mirrors, minimal furnishings, gentle music, and – perhaps most importantly – a yoga teacher that is invested in you as a person, not just a number.
 Most studios will allow you to try out a few classes for free before committing.